-- You are experiencing breast pain, nipple discharge, thickening of skin on the breast or changes in the size or shape of the breast.
+- Determine the cause of breast pain, nipple discharge, thickening of skin on the breast, or changes in the size or shape of the breast.

 HOW DO I PREPARE FOR MY EXAM?